 The Idaho Transportation Department Division of Aeronautics provides a statewide forecast for both commercial service and general aviation airports.
 This report is published annually, and 2020 Idaho Aviation System Plan (IASP) Update is the current edition.
 The 2020 IASP Update used 2017 as the base year with a 20-year planning horizon ending in 2037.
 This forecast uses a combination of national, state, and local data to examine three main indicator categories-annual operations, enplanements, and based aircraft.
-While the agency uses data from the FAA, individual airport reports, and aviation industry reports to help develop its forecast, it uses the TAF as the common baseline, rather than data reported by the individual airports, to help ensure consistency.
-The agency did note some differences between the TAF and the airport-reported data, but they are relatively minor with an approximate statewide difference of less than 1%.
+While the agency uses data from the FAA, individual airport reports, and aviation industry reports to help develop its forecast, it uses the TAF as the common baseline, rather than data reported by the individual airport-reported data, but they are relatively minor with an approximate statewide difference of less than 1%.

 As shown in Table 5.4, Idaho Falls Regional Airport had 12,526 commercial operations in 2017.
 According to the 2020 IASP Update, these are forecasted to increase at a CAGR of 0.34% and are expected to reach 13,394 in 2037.
 The airport also had 15,575 general aviation operations and 396 military operations in 2017.
 General aviation operations are forecasted to increase at a CAGR of 0.41% and are expected to reach 16,911 in 2037.
-Military operations are forecasted to increase at a CAGR of 1.46% and are expected to reach 529 in 2037.
+Military operations are forecasted to increase at a CAGR of 0.41% of 1.46% and are expected to reach 529 in 2037.
 The airport had 145,730 passenger enplanements in 2017.
 These are forecasted to increase at a CAGR of 1.74% and are expected to reach 205,584 in 2037.
 The airport had 171 based aircraft in 2017, and based aircraft are expected to remain at 171 during the forecast period.